 Rainbow Migration supports lesbian, gay, bisexual, trans, queer and intersex (LGBTQI+) people through the asylum and immigration system.
-Our vision is a world where there is equality, dignity, respect and safety for all people in the expression of their sexual or gender identity.
+Our vision is a world where there is equality, dignity, respect and safety for all people in the expression of their sexual orientation or gender identity.

 We have three goals: